-Silt may be different colors such as tan or black.
-The rock it comes from determines its color.
+Soil may be different colors such as tan or black, depending on what rock it came from.

-Silt feels like powder when it is dry.
-It feels slippery when it is wet.
+Silt feels like powder when it is dry and is slippery when it is wet.

-Silt particles are smaller than sand particles.
-Silt particles are larger than clay particles.
-They are hard to see with just your eyes or a hand lens.
+Silt particles are smaller than sand particles and larger than clay particles.
+They are very small and hard to see with just your eyes or a hand lens.